petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/mapping-repeatable-fields-to-fragments.md

 1. Select the *Display Page Templates* tab and click *New*.
 Select a Master Page.

-1. Name it `Software Engineers List`, select *Web Content Article* as the Content Type, and *Employee Info* as the Subtype.
+1. Name it `Software Engineers List`.
+Select *Web Content Article* as the Content Type and *Employee Info* as the Subtype.
 Click *Save*.

 1. In the Fragments and Widgets sidebar, look for the *Collection Display* fragment and drag and drop it into the page.